rhparker/modularnet_shared/README.md

-# simplenet
+# modularnet_shared

-Simple, fully-connected neural network in C++ for classification problems.
+Modular neural network in C++ for classification problems.

+Works with OMP, uses shared memory to store network.

 Loads data from MNIST dataset